mabirhire1/greenwood-library-website/submission.md

 17. Repository Structure on GitHub Showing Merged Branches
 ![Project History](img/screenshot17-history-of-merge.png)

+## Pull Request Review & Merging
+- Pull Requests were created from feature branches

+- (add-book-reviews and update-events) to main.

+- Team members were assigned to review PRs.

+- Feedback was addressed where needed.

+- All changes were approved and merged into main.

+- Feature branches were deleted after merging.

 ##  Final Deliverables
 -  All feature branches created and PRs submitted.